 Pickleball Paddle Purchase Considerations

 There are a host of variables to consider when buying a pickleball paddle.
 It’s so much more than just going online or visiting your favorite retail store and selecting your favorite paddle color and price point.
-In the following discussion, we’ll address paddle cores, paddle faces, paddle weight, edge guards, handles and shapes – and why each should matter to you in your quest for selecting the best pickleball paddle for you.
+In the following discussion, we’ll address paddle cores, faces, weight, edge guards, handles, and shapes – and why each should matter to you in your quest for selecting the best pickleball paddle for you.

 Pickleball paddles are generally made of Nomex, polymer or aluminum honeycomb core, or – in the case of cheap, entry-level models – a wood core.
 The pickleball paddle’s core significantly impacts its playability as it relates to power and control.

 Nomex is the brand name for a synthetic textile developed by the DuPont Chemical Company in the 1960’s.
 Nomex has many applications, including use in pickleball paddles.
-Nomex was one of the first pickleball paddle cores developed and used in composite paddles.
+Nomex was one of the first cores developed and used in composite paddles.
 Nomex is a very hard material with very small cells in its honeycomb structure.
 This configuration results in a high-density material that yields significant power on impact – as well as a loud “popping” sound.

 Arguably the most popular of all paddle cores, polymer is simply a plastic blend that is less deflective than the other cores.
 As a result of this “increased absorption,” a polymer core results in a “softer” paddle – one which provides greater feel and control.
-The polymer paddle cores are also the “quietest” of the cores.
-Shown below is a picture of the polymer honeycomb core from the ProLite Titan pickleball paddle after partially peeling back the carbon fiber paddle facing.
+The polymer cores are also the “quietest” of the cores.
+Shown below is a picture of the polymer honeycomb core from the ProLite Titan after partially peeling back the carbon fiber paddle facing.